 Culture Audience: “Oddity” will appeal primarily to people who are fans of supernatural horror movies that are also murder mysteries.

 The horror film “Oddity” is better at delivering a creepy and foreboding atmosphere than a story that results in genuine surprises.
-It’s a competently made film about a psychic medium who wants to solve the murder of sister.
+It’s a competently made film about a psychic medium who wants to solve the murder of her sister.
 The movie isn’t overpopulated with characters, but the characters could have been written better because they often come across as underdeveloped stereotypes.

 The beginning of “Oddity” shows a facility were many of the residents have been diagnosed as criminally insane.
 Dr. Ted Timmins (played by Gwilym Lee) is a psychiatrist at this facility.
 He is often aided by a orderly named Ivan (played by Steve Wall), who has a gruff and stern personality.